rombrom/rombrom/README.md

 Proud dad who's been making and breaking the web for 20-odd years.

+Lead/Staff Developer with 20 years of experience in software engineering, specializing in scalable, maintainable and performant full-stack architectures.
+Strong foundation in interaction design and crafting delightful web experiences.
+Proven ability to lead teams, architect complex systems, and drive technical excellence while fostering collaboration across business and engineering teams.

-I have a background in interaction design and extensive experience in full stack web development.
-I get good vibes from intuitive interfaces, simple technology, and crisp design.
-I'm independent, curious, and always eager to learn.
+Passionate about intuitive interfaces, simple solutions, and anything web—but cares more about people.
+Autonomous, curious, and always eager to learn.
 Strong opinions, weakly held.
 Strong values, strongly held.

-Loves mentoring, technical direction, and shipping scalable, maintainable, and delightful software.
-Enjoys solving complex problems—but cares more about people than tech.
-Autonomy, responsibility, and collaboration are keys to growth.
-Seen it all, from table layouts and frames to blockchain and AI.
+Turns coffee into code.

 My website is [rombrom.com](https://www.rombrom.com).
-You can hire me to do web stuff: [noop.digital](https://www.noop.digital)
+Feel free to view [my CV](https://www.rombrom.com/cv/).
+You can hire me to do web stuff through [noop.digital](https://www.noop.digital).